keepcosmos/terjira/README.md

 Terjira is interactive and easy to use command line interface (or Application) for Jira.
 You do not need to remember reosurce key or id.
 Terjira suggests with interactive prompt.

+Your Jira must support Rest API 2.0 and Agile Rest API 1.0

 **I'm working now..**